 All About Inga

 Inga (née Headland) Brege earned her bachelor's degree from The University of Michigan and master's from Harvard University.
-She’s lived and worked all over the world and currently resides in Denver, CO.
+She’s lived and worked all over the world and currently resides in Ann Arbor.
 Her art is a reflection of the human experience and all the stories, mentalities, and passions therein.

 About the Art